CABLE353/SetupOS/README.md

 **Step 1:**  Connect as many Client PC's as you have Ethernet cables & chargers.

-**Step 2:**  Boot each Client PC to the Automatic Repair Menu/Advanced Startup Menu(Shift + Click Restart, or hard shutoff PC during boot repeatedly until it "Prepares Automatic Repair").
+**Step 2:**  Boot each Client PC from the USB Installation Media.

-**Step 3:**  Choose Advanced Options>Troubleshoot>Command Prompt.

-**Step 4:**  Connect the USB Drive with the "setupos.bat" file to one of the Client PC's.

-**Step 5:**  This part can be a little tricky...My drive mounts to either letters "D", or "E".
-If your flash drive doesn't mount to either of these, then type 'notepad' and hit enter to open notepad, then press Ctrl+O to open a headless Files Explorer to find out where your drive is, then enter the letter that the USB Drive is mounted to.
-Type your drive letter like this(without quotes); "D:" and hit enter.
-Now that you're in the USB Drive, type "setupos" without quotes & hit enter to start the first batch file.
+**Step 3:**  If you plan to use the native functions of the installation media, simply minimize the SetupOS window, & carry on normally.

-**Step 6:**  The setupos.bat file will first initialize the network card in the Client PC, after it does, it will then run an ipconfig command to check if the Client PC sees the Host PC.
-If no output is returned, then the cable has not been initialized or found, & you'll need to check every connection(if you have a switch make sure to check the power cord) to make sure that the Host PC & the Client PC are connected, then the setupos.bat file needs to be re-run(Press Ctrl+C to terminate the process, then re-run the program from Step 5), if a "Media disconnected" is returned it means that the Client PC Network Card hasn't found the Host PC and this will also need a re-run of the setupos.bat program until it does.
-If the ipconfig returns an ipv4 address(usually starts with "255.") then the Client PC has found the Host PC and you can continue the program by pressing any key.
+**Step 6:**  The ```setupOS.bat``` file will first initialize the network card in the Client PC, after it does, it will then run an ```ipconfig``` command to check if the Client PC sees the Host PC.
+If no output is returned, then the cable has not been initialized or found, & you'll need to check every connection(if you have a switch make sure to check the power cord) to make sure that the Host PC & the Client PC are connected, then the ```setupOS.bat``` file needs to be re-run(Press r to re-run the program from Step 5), if a "Media disconnected" is returned it means that the Client PC Network Card hasn't found the Host PC and this will also need a re-run of the ```setupOS.bat``` program until it does.
+If the ```ipconfig``` returns an ipv4 address(usually starts with "255.") then the Client PC has found the Host PC and you can continue the program by pressing c.
+Entering nothing into this prompt will terminate the script entirely.

 **Step 7:**  You've made it to the DLA Menu(confetti & popper noises)!!!!
-The DLA Menu is, & stands for, Drive Letter Assosiations.
+The DLA Menu is, & stands for, Drive Letter Assosiation.
 Each Client PC will need to mount the Host PC "Win11" folder to a drive letter.
-Each of the drive letters cannot be chosen twice during each batch of Client PC's.
+Each of the drive letters cannot be chosen twice during the installation process.
 There are some options with credential integration and some without.
 This is explained above in the Setup Instructions Step 8.

-**Step 8:**  After you've chosen one of the drive letter mounts, you may now choose from the jobs provided in the list (depending on your situation).
+**Step 8:**  After you've chosen one of the drive letter mounts, you may now choose from the jobs provided in the ```jobOps.bat``` menu.
 When this menu appears, you can yank the USB drive out & start on the next Client PC.
 If a window pops up and closes with no menu appearing, check the connection between the Client PC, Switch, Host PC, & the power cable connection to your Switch, then just choose the option again.
-If no menu appears restart the setupOS program.
-If that doesn't work restart the process from Using The Setup Step 2 & make sure everything's connected correctly & securely.
+If no menu appears restart the setupOS program & test the connection.
+If that doesn't work, check every connection that hooks up the Host PC & Client PC together.

+**Step 9:**  Now you can choose a job on each Client PC & boom!
+You've successfully started your 1st batch using SetupOS!

 ## Extra Things To Note ##